ispeakcomputer/docker_image_scanner/README.md

 ```
 ### Design

-The program is written in Python3 using object originiated design.
+The program is written in Python3 using object oriented design.

 ***The program follows these steps***